frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/form-scripts.md

 });
 ```

-Now, refresh your page and go to Library Member form.
+Now, refresh your page and go to the Library Member form.
 You should see two buttons
 on the top right.
 Click on them to try them out.
 They will automatically set the
 Library Member in each of those documents making the process easier.